*NEW STUFF*

 Wineries

 You don’t often think of a Northeast region for wine making.
-You’ll be pleasantly surprised at the number and quality of wineries right in your backyard.
-Oh, if your looking for meaderies, they are considered wineries by the State of Maine so you’ll find them here.
+You may be surprised by how many wineries are located right in your backyard.
+Oh, if you’re looking for meaderies, they are considered wineries by the State of Maine, so you’ll find them here.

 Drop Me a Line

-We’re always encouraged to improve your experience on the website.
+We’re always looking for ways to improve your experience on the website.
 We welcome any feedback or suggestions for areas of improvement.